Will a Personal Injury Settlement Affect My Social Security Benefits in PA?

 Medicaid is government-subsidized healthcare coverage for vulnerable groups, such as people with disabilities.
 Like SSI, Medicaid provides coverage for individuals based on their income and assets, and is a need-based program.
 Thus, if you sustained an injury and recover a monetary settlement that pushes you over the income limit, you could lose your Medicaid benefits, as well as your SNAP food assistance and subsidized housing benefits.

-Solutions to Preserve SSI and Medicaid Benefits
+Solutions to Preserve SSI and Medicaid Benefits in Pennsylvania

 One potential solution that would allow you to maintain eligibility to SSI and Medicaid is to spend down the settlement money.
 This is typically a good option if you recovered a relatively small amount of money through your settlement, if you have a lot of debts to pay, or if you are looking to purchase a house or car or other high-priced item that qualifies as an exempt resource by the SSA.
 Spending down the money would allow you to avoid the costs associated with a special needs trust, the other viable option to maintain your benefits.